 Troy University's two major publications, the Tropolitan, and Palladium, are chartered by the University Student Publications Board (USPB) and operate under its guidance.
-The Publications Board is responsible for setting policies for student publications, promoting high standards of journalism, assur-
+The Publications Board is responsible for setting policies for student publications, promoting high standards of journalism, assuring freedom from censorship and selecting the student editors and business managers of the publications.
+Six faculty and staff members, five students, and two media professionals serve as voting members.
+The editors and business managers of the Tropolitan, and Palladium serve as non-voting members.